httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 6. Determine the algorithm to apply for verification:
     1. If the algorithm is known through external means such as static configuration or external protocol negotiation, the verifier will use this algorithm.
-    2. If the algorithm is explicitly stated in the signature parameters using a value from the HTTP Message Signatures registry, the verifier will use the referenced algorithm.
+    2. If the algorithm can be determined from the keying material, such as through an algorithm field on the key value itself, the verifier will use this algorithm.
-    3. If the algorithm can be determined from the keying material, such as through an algorithm field on the key value itself, the verifier will use this algorithm.
+    3. If the algorithm is explicitly stated in the signature parameters using a value from the HTTP Message Signatures registry, the verifier will use the referenced algorithm.
     4. If the algorithm is specified in more than one location, such as through static configuration and the algorithm signature parameter, or the algorithm signature parameter and from the key material itself, the resolved algorithms MUST be the same.
 If the algorithms are not the same, the verifier MUST fail the verification.
-7. Use the received HTTP message and the signature's metadata to recreate the signature base, using the algorithm defined in {{create-sig-input}}.
-The value of the `@signature-params` input is the value of the Signature-Input field for this signature serialized according to the rules described in {{signature-params}}, not including the signature's label from the Signature-Input field.
+7. Use the received HTTP message and the parsed signature parameters to re-create the signature base, using the algorithm defined in {{create-sig-input}}.
+The value of the `@signature-params` input is the value of the Signature-Input field for this signature serialized according to the rules described in {{signature-params}}.
+Note that this does not include the signature's label from the Signature-Input field.
 8. If the key material is appropriate for the algorithm, apply the appropriate `HTTP_VERIFY` cryptographic verification algorithm to the signature, recalculated signature base, key material, signature value.
 The `HTTP_VERIFY` primitive and several concrete algorithms are defined in
     {{signature-methods}}.